robsann/NetworkSecurityWithSnort/README.md

 <img src="images/1-nmap/2.6-nmap_udp_scan.png" />
 <div align="center">
-&emsp;&emsp;<small>The image shows the Nmap UDP scan on ports 53, 67, 161 (top left), Snort configured in NIDS mode (bottom left), Wireshark capturing the packets (middle left) and the diagram of the selected packets.</small>
+&emsp;&emsp;<small>The image shows the Nmap UDP scan on ports 53, 67, and 161 (top left), Snort configured in NIDS mode (bottom left), Wireshark capturing the packets (middle left) and the diagram of the selected packets.</small>
 </div><br>

-The Snort detected two DNS packet, one DHCP, and two SNMP packets sent by Nmap and an ICMP destinanation unreachable packet response from the target for each packet sent by Nmap.
+The Snort detected two DNS packets, one DHCP, two SNMP packets sent by Nmap, and an ICMP destination unreachable packet response from the target for each packet sent by Nmap.
 Wireshark captured the same packets detected by Snort.
-The ICMP destination unreachable packets sent by the target had the type 3 and code 10 suggesting the ports where open|filtered, as indicated in the attacker terminal's Nmap output.
+The ICMP destination unreachable packets sent by the target had the type 3 and code 10 suggesting the ports were open|filtered, as indicated in the attacker terminal's Nmap output.

 ### References
 - `man nmap`